-CEHA and CHHA operate together as the Housing Authorities of the City of Eureka and County of Humboldt, with two separate boards and one staff.
-The Board for the County of Humboldt Housing Authority is appointed by the Humboldt County Board of Supervisors.
-The Board for the City of development support primarily to CEHA and collaborated with procured developers to do rehabilitation of affordable housing properties.
-CEHA envisions EHDC to be CEHA's representative on all development transactions, including repositioning.
+HACE and HACH operate together as the Housing Authorities of the City of Eureka and County of Humboldt, with two separate boards and one staff.
+The Board for the Housing Authority of the development support primarily to HACE and collaborated with procured developers to do rehabilitation of affordable housing properties.
+HACE envisions EHDC to be HACE's representative on all development transactions, including repositioning.

-Eureka Housing Authority is appointed by the mayor of the City of Eureka and confirmed by the City Council.
-There are currently five (5) Commissioners for the City of Eureka Housing Authority and five (5) Commissioners for the County of Humboldt Housing Authority.
+County of Humboldt is appointed by the Humboldt County Board of Supervisors.
+The Board for the Housing Authority of the City of Eureka is appointed by the mayor of the City of Eureka and confirmed by the City Council.
+There are currently five (5) Commissioners for the Housing Authority of the City of Eureka and five (5) Commissioners for the County of Humboldt Housing Authority.

-The Eureka Housing Development Corporation (EHDC) also exists within the CEHA governing structure as a separate legal entity.
-EHDC remains a component of CEHA that has provided
+The Eureka Housing Development Corporation (EHDC) also exists within the HACE governing structure as a separate legal entity.
+EHDC remains a component of HACE that has provided